F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

 AWS Failover Event Diagram
 --------------------------

 This diagram shows an example of an *Across Availability Zones* failover with 3NIC BIG-IPs.
-You can see Elastic IP (EIP) addresses with matching tags are associated with the secondary private IP matching the virtual address corresponding to the active BIG-IP device.
+You can see Elastic IP (EIP) addresses with matching tags are associated with the **secondary** private IP matching the virtual address corresponding to the active BIG-IP device.
 Route targets with destinations matching the Cloud Failover Extension configuration are updated with the network interface of the active BIG-IP device.

 .. image:: ../images/failover-across-az-multiple-vips.gif

 |

+..
+Note:: AWS Primary IPs and their associated EIPs are reserved for the BIG-IP system's unique Self IPs (which do not float).
+So EIPs associated with the Primary IPs are not remapped during failover.
+Only EIPs mapped to Secondary IPs (which are mapped to BIG-IP addresses that typically float, such as VIPs) are remapped during Failover.

 ..
 Note:: Management NICs/Subnets are not shown in this diagram.